By Ashley Donde

 The red poppy, an international symbol of remembrance, inspires a three-day festival every year where artists from around the world gather to celebrate it.
 Three stages come alive with an always exciting showcase of talented musicians at the annual Red Poppy Festival that takes place at the end of April.

 Begin the celebration on Friday night when artisans set up, food vendors get cooking and live music takes center stage.
 The festival explodes with life on Saturday when the Poppy Parade and Car Show get underway.
 Your day is only beginning when the engines stop!
-Athletes will embark on the 5k run, classic tunes will play, tasty treats abound, and kids get crafty in the Fun Zone.
+Classic tunes will play, tasty treats abound, and kids get crafty in the Fun Zone.
 A Sunday Funday at the Red Poppy Festival is unbeatable.
 Take one final stroll through the artisan market and raise a toast to a weekend well spent.
 Keep an eye out for schedule details and information.

 Georgetown’s nine miles of hiking and biking trails provide a wonderful way to explore the outdoors.
 With flowers popping up all over and wildlife out and about, there’s no better time to do it than spring.
 Start with the tranquil hiking and equestrian trails that are tucked away among the rolling hills and verdant oaks of Garey Park.
 Take your time as you explore the pristine trails along the San Gabriel River, then find a sunny spot to lay out a picnic.
 The park also has a dog park and a splash pad, so everyone in the family has a place to play.